joaomcteixeira/HyperSimpleDocstring2Md/README.md

 # Solution

 Because I failed to found a solution out there in the _wild_ Internet, I developed **Hyper Simple Docstring 2 Markdown** creator.
+This software intents to be exactly that, _hyper simple_.

-This software extracts DOCSTRINGs from a given Python package using [pydoc](https://docs.python.org/3.7/library/pydoc.html) and the [inspect module](https://docs.python.org/3/library/inspect.html) and hierarchically organizes them in one indexed Mardown file.
+It extracts DOCSTRINGs recursively from a given Python package using [pydoc](https://docs.python.org/3.7/library/pydoc.html) and the [inspect module](https://docs.python.org/3/library/inspect.html) and hierarchically organizes them in one indexed Mardown file.

 The output Mardown file can be directly used as a GitHub wiki page, for example.